AEkaterina/TestAssignmentEnablon/README.md

 - Expected result: The empty task is not added.

-**Scenario 2** Input to the field only spaces
+**Scenario 2** Enter only spaces in the field.
 - Steps:

     1.1.
 Open the web app.

     1.2.
-Input to the field only spaces
+Enter only spaces in the field.

     1.3.
 Click Enter.

 - Expected result: The task with spaces is not added.

-**Scenario 3** Input to the field only one symbol
+**Scenario 3** Input only one symbol in the field.
 - Steps:

     1.1.
-Open the web app
+Open the web app.

     1.2.
-Input one symbol to the field.
+Enter one symbol in the field.

     1.3.
 Click Enter.

 - Expected result: The task with one symbol is not added.

-**Scenario 4** Click near the checkbox
+**Scenario 4** Click near the checkbox.
 - Steps:

     1.1.
 Open the web app.

     1.2.
-Enter the task to the field
+Enter the task in the field.

     1.3.
 Click Enter.